roidelapluie/blog/content/articles/xtrabackup-2.2.10-and-mariadb.md

 Two years ago (exactly), XtraBackup got a feature called [bitmap-based incremental backups](https://github.com/percona/percona-xtrabackup/commit/a37c7cbca557e94bb5f5ffe4ae02378dcf98daf7).
 But that feature was (at least partly) not working, as that feature was always disabled.
 It was fixed [recently](https://github.com/percona/percona-xtrabackup/commit/a39237dd1a4de653e205e63b81ae5c4c5659116d).

-The fix enables that features in MariaDB 10.0.
-When an incremental backup is done, MariaDB issues the following command:
+The fix enables that feature in MariaDB 10.0.
+When an incremental backup is done, XtraBackup issues the following command:

     ::mysql
     FLUSH NO_WRITE_TO_BINLOG CHANGED_PAGE_BITMAPS